zzc-ccccc/MonkeyOCR/README.md

 Thanks to [Fahd Mirza](https://www.youtube.com/watch?v=3YYeuP48LqQ) for providing guidance on running MonkeyOCR.
-However, it's important to note that the GPU memory usage of MonkeyOCR depends on the available memory at runtime — the more free memory there is, the more memory MonkeyOCR will utilize.
+A gentle note: the GPU memory usage of MonkeyOCR depends on the available memory at runtime — the more free memory there is, the more memory MonkeyOCR will utilize.